Mexico’s leading automotive logistics and supply chain conference returns to Mexico City on November 12-14!

-Across all fronts, automotive leaders must break boundaries to transform Mexico’s logistics and supply chains – investing in critical logistics infrastructure and carrier capacity, improving cross-border operations, developing reliable customs processes and systems, advancing digital competencies, streamlining parts and vehicle throughput, upskilling and empowering workers, and establishing the right network of logistics providers and services to remain globally competitive.
+Across all fronts, automotive leaders must break boundaries to transform Mexico’s logistics and supply chains – investing in critical logistics infrastructure, improving cross-border operations, advancing digital tools, streamlining throughput, upskilling workers, and building a robust network of logistics providers and services.

 Delivering nearshoring's potential